akiranishii/rnaseq-pipeline/README.md

 * Adapters and low quality reads were not removed during the sequencing procedure (The UM Bioinformatics Core and BGI automatically conducts these procedures).
 * The researcher is interested in controlling for batch effects or other variables (e.g. sex, age).

-*If any of the above procedures/analyses are required, please contact anishii@umich.edu with necessary product adjustments.*
+*If any of the above procedures/analyses are required, please contact Akira Nishii (anishii@umich.edu), Rebecca Schill (rschill@umich.edu), or Jessica Maung (jmaung@umich.edu) with necessary product adjustments.*

 ## How to use the RNA-seq pipeline